First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries

-\item[(lifting)] and, finally, we lift, where possible, FO-rewritability of Horn \OMAQ{}s to \OMPIQ{}s. \end{description} Here, by 1D \LTL{} we mean propositional \LTL{} speaking, intuitively, about how a single individual develops in time; input data is given by 1D ABoxes containing assertions of the form $A(\ell)$ with $\ell\in \Z$, and answers to 1D OMQs are sets of timestamps from the 1D ABox. \citeA{AIJ21} obtain 1D rewritability results for the target languages $\FO(<)$, $\FOE$ and $\FO(\RPR)$ using automata-theoretic machinery with a few model-theoretic insights.
+We establish our results via a series of reductions to simpler cases.
+Our first main step \begin{description} \item[(prj)] projects two-dimensional \DL{}/\LTL{} OMAQs onto one-dimensional \LTL{} OMQs. \end{description} Here, by 1D \LTL{} we mean propositional \LTL{} speaking, intuitively, about how a single individual develops in time; input data is given by 1D ABoxes containing assertions of the form $A(\ell)$ with $\ell\in \Z$, and answers to 1D OMQs are sets of timestamps from the 1D ABox. \citeA{AIJ21} obtain 1D rewritability results for the target languages $\FO(<)$, $\FOE$ and $\FO(\RPR)$ using automata-theoretic machinery with a few model-theoretic insights.
 We apply those results here in a black-box manner.
 Thus, despite the fact that ultimately the results obtained in this article heavily rely on automata theory, it is only present implicitly as the vehicle used by~\citeA{AIJ21} to obtain 1D rewritings.

-By design, the interaction between concepts and roles in classical atemporal \DL{} ontologies is rather weak: it can be captured by the one-variable fragment of FO if all role inclusions are Horn and by the two-variable fragment of FO otherwise~\cite{DBLP:conf/kr/KontchakovRWZ20}.
+It turns out, however, that reduction~\textbf{(prj)} is not always possible and, even if possible, it requires careful treatment.
+Recall that the interaction between concepts and roles in classical atemporal \DL{} ontologies is by design rather weak: it can be captured by the one-variable fragment of FO if all role inclusions are Horn and by the two-variable fragment of FO otherwise~\cite{DBLP:conf/kr/KontchakovRWZ20}.
 Temporalised concepts and roles interpreted over 2D Cartesian products of \DL{} and \LTL{} structures make the combined logic more expressive than both of its components.
-Answering OMAQs with Booleans on roles is similar to reasoning with the two-variable first-order \LTL{}, which is known to be undecidable~\cite{DBLP:journals/apal/HodkinsonWZ00}.
-More unexpectedly, as we show in Theorem~\ref{thm:unexpected}, answering OMAQs with Horn-shaped CIs and RIs having $\Box$-operators on roles only is $\NCo$-complete (and so needs recursion), while the OMAQs in the respective \DL{} and \LTL{} component fragments are $\FO(<)$-rewritable (in fact, the combined logic is capable of expressing the $\Rnext$- and $\Lnext$-operators).
-We construct a projection of 2D OMAQs with Boolean CIs and Horn RIs onto 1D \LTL{} OMAQs by showing that the interaction between the component logics can be captured using (exponentially many, in general) `connecting axioms' in the form of an implication between propositional variables possibly prefixed by a temporal operator that, in many cases, has to be $\Rnext$ or $\Lnext$, which explains the unexpected increase of expressivity mentioned above.
-This projection is sound and complete only if the input OMAQs are evaluated over ABoxes that are consistent with the ontology.
+For example, answering OMAQs with Booleans on roles turns out to be similar to reasoning with the two-variable first-order \LTL{}, which is known to be undecidable~\cite{DBLP:journals/apal/HodkinsonWZ00}; see Theorem~\ref{thm:undec}.
+Even more unexpectedly, as we show in Theorem~\ref{thm:unexpected}, answering OMAQs with Horn-shaped CIs and RIs having $\Box$-operators on roles only is $\NCo$-complete (and so needs recursion), while the OMAQs in the respective \DL{} and \LTL{} component fragments are $\FO(<)$-rewritable: in fact, the combined logic is capable of expressing the operators $\Rnext$ and $\Lnext$ using $\Rbox$, $\Lbox$ and $\sqcap$.